Vais786/M2_LM35-Temperature-measurment/1_Requirements/README.md

-n this project we are going to design a circuit for measuring temperature.
+In this project we are going to design a circuit for measuring temperature.
 This circuit is developed using “LM35”, a linear voltage sensor.
 Temperature is usually measured in “Centigrade” or “Faraheite”.
 “LM35” sensor provides output based on scale of centigrade.